 To that extent, I’d like to introduce the Line of Problem Self-Awareness, or Skynet Line.

 Basically the way it goes is this: problems vary in “real-worldliness”, which is fine.
 But problems also vary in how real world the problems think they are.
 Ideally a problem ought to be self-aware of its own “real-worldliness” whether it’s super authentic or a contrived problem scenario intended at getting into math content.
 Ideally, a problem lands directly on the Skynet Line (y=x).
 Problems above the Skynet Line think they are being authentic when they’re really not (sorry peeps, architects don’t use Geometer’s Sketchpad to design a house, nor do they require that there be a hexagonal room).
 Problem below the Skynet Line are shortchanging their own authenticity and could probably stand expert input or more physical investigation.

 Obviously similar problem scenarios could move all over the graph depending on how they’re posed, facilitated, and concluded, so don’t get too bent out of shape about any of the particular items on the graph above.

 I always want to push teachers to make their problems more authentic.
 It’s invaluable to have a student see a straight line connection between a mathematical concept and something they can see, touch, and behold.
 I certainly don’t want to give teachers an easy out by invoking Paul Lockhart’s name and washing their hands of all authenticity.

 However, believe it or not, sometimes students enjoy contrived problems.
 Ever played Clue?
-It’s basically one big contrived logic problems and they made a movie out of it.
+It’s basically one big contrived logic problem and they made a movie out of it.
 So while I want to push for authenticity, I do want teachers to at least know whether or not their problems are self-aware.